Methylparaben

 Abstract.
 Parabens are a class of aquatic pollutants of emerging concern, among which methylparaben (MeP) causes severe pollution worldwide.
 However, aquatic toxicology of MeP remains largely unknown, which hinders ecological risk evaluation.
 In the present study, adult zebrafish were exposed to environmentally realistic concentrations (0, 1, 3, and 10 μg/L) of MeP for 28 days, with objectives to reveal the hepatotoxicity based on transcriptional, biochemical, metabolomics, and histopathological evidences.
 The results showed that MeP subchronic exposure induced the occurrence of hepatocellular vacuolization in zebrafish....

-It is listed with the number E218 in the European food additives list as a preservative.
+Ingredient on the European food additives list as E218, preservative.

 Methylparaben (MP) is used to extend the shelf life of industrial chemicals (Cashman and Warshaw, 2005).
 However, when the skin is exposed to MP, this compound permeates the epidermis and dermis and shows in particular greater permeation than other parabens due to the difference in their lipophilicity ( El Hussein et al., 2007 ).
 It exhibits several adverse dermatological reactions, such as allergic reaction, the cytotoxic synergistic effect of UV radiation and the development of breast cancer ( Nardelli et al., 2009 , Dagher et al., 2012 ).
 MP concentrations above 4 mg ml -1 in industrial products are known to be harmful ( Darbre and Harvey, 2008; CIR Expert Group, 2008 ).
 Although MP persists in the dermis ( El Hussein et al., 2007 ), little is known about its side effects or molecular mechanism in the dermis.